[view zooms out such that Zeeky H. Bomb is visible]

 - Teen Titans: After the Brotherhood of Evil captures several Teen Titans, the Brain taunts Robin by asking who among them could possibly stop him now.
 The answer would be Beast Boy.

-- Discord from My Little Pony: Friendship Is Magic states that harmony is offically dead in Equestria after the Elements Of Harmony fizzle out when the heroes try to use them on him and pretty much declares victory.
+- Discord states that harmony is officially dead in Equestria after the Elements of Harmony fizzle out when the heroes try to use them on him and pretty much declares victory.
 Unfortunately for him, the heroes manage to turn things around and this very mentality is what causes his downfall.

 - When he decides to partner up with Siskle and Ebert, Jay Sherman sings on The Critic.

 - In the Rainbow Magic movie, Jack Frost says this right before his snowman army betrays him.

 - Fantastic Voyage episode "The Menace from Space".
 As two astronauts are traveling back to Earth, one of them says "Nothing can stop us now!
 We're going home!"
 Seconds later some crystals that absorb oxygen from living creatures enter the space ship and attack them.

 - While Grunkle Stan of Gravity Falls hasn't been established as a villain yet, he says this about whatever he's doing with the Universe Portal built underneath the Mystery Shack.

 Stan: I've come this far.
 Who could possibly catch me now?